apache/dolphinscheduler/docs/docs/en/guide/resource/configuration.md

 # datasource encryption salt
 datasource.encryption.salt=!@#$%^&*

-# data quality absolute path, it would auto discovery from libs directory.
-You can also specific the jar name in libs directory
+# data quality jar directory path, it would auto discovery data quality jar from this given dir.
+You should keep it empty if you do not change anything in
-# if you re-build it alone, or auto discovery mechanism fail
-data-quality.jar.name=
+# data-quality, it will auto discovery by dolphinscheduler itself.
+Change it only if you want to use your own data-quality jar and it is not in worker-server
+# libs directory(but may sure your jar name start with `dolphinscheduler-data-quality`).
+data-quality.jar.dir=

 #data-quality.error.output.path=/tmp/data-quality-error-data